hotsphink/sfink-tools/mozilla.md

 ----

+[1] https://www.mercurial-scm.org/wiki/EvolveExtension - install evolve by cloning `hg clone https://bitbucket.org/marmoute/mutable-history` somewhere, then adding it into your ~/.hgrc:

+    [extensions]
+    evolve = ~/lib/hg/mutable-history/hgext/evolve.py

-<b id="f1">[1]</b> "public" is the name of a mercurial phase.
+[2] "public" is the name of a mercurial phase.
 It means a changeset that has been pushed to mozilla-inbound or similar.
 Stuff you're working on will ordinarily be in the "draft" phase until you push it. [↩](#a1)

-[2] Install evolve by cloning `hg clone https://bitbucket.org/marmoute/mutable-history` somewhere, then adding it into your ~/.hgrc:

-    [extensions]
-    evolve = ~/lib/hg/mutable-history/hgext/evolve.py

 [3] `hg clone https://bitbucket.org/facebook/hg-experimental` somewhere, then activate it with